College of Medicine

 AREAS OF SPECIALIZATION

-Angiogenesis and Inflammation in Diabetic Retinopathy; Retinal Degeneration/Inflammation/Vitamin A Metabolism; Insulin Receptor/Phosphoinositide Signing in Retinal Diseases; Obesity-Associated Metabolic Disorders; Systemes Neurobiology of Aging and Diabetes; Cardiovascular Physiology and Neurophysiology; Gastrointestinal Disorders; Tumor, Progression, and Metastasis.
+Angiogenesis and Inflammation in Diabetic Retinopathy; Retinal Degeneration/Inflammation/Vitamin A Metabolism; Insulin Receptor/Phosphoinositide Signaling in Retinal Diseases; Obesity-Associated Metabolic Disorders; Systems Neurobiology of Aging and Diabetes; Cardiovascular Physiology and Neurophysiology; Geroscience; Gastrointestinal Disorders; Tumor Progression and Metastasis.

 The Physiology graduate program provides comprehensive training in integrative sciences incorporating the tools and techniques of physiology with other disciplines to conduct research at the molecular, cellular, organ, and whole animal levels.
-The PhD program prepares students for academic careers involving research and teaching, as well as other careers where physiological training is required.
+The PhD program prepares students for academic careers involving research and teaching, as well as oter careers in industrial, government, and other areas where physiological training is required.

 The department supports both the MS and the PhD Programs.
-For the PhD program, the department of Physiology is a participant in the interdisciplinary Graduate Program in Biomedical Sciences (GPiBS) which combines the expertise of the seven programs at the University of Oklahoma Health Sciences Center: Biochemistry & Molecular Biology, Cell Biology, Microbiology & Immunology, Neuroscience, Pathology, Pharmaceutical Sciences, and Physiology.
+For the PhD program, the department of Physiology is a participant in the interdisciplinary Graduate Program in Biomedical Sciences (GPiBS).
 Students wishing to enter the Physiology PhD program apply to GPiBS as described in the GPiBS section of the Bulletin.
-An application is filed with the Office of Admissions and is accompanied by official transcripts and results of the Graduate Record Examination (GRE), and TOEFL for foreign applicants.
-Three letters of recommendation, from individuals who can address the candidate’s research potential and suitability for graduate school, are also required.
-Applicants can also be admitted directly into the Physiology PhD program.
+Applicants can also be admitted directly into the Physiology PhD program with the same requirements as the GPiBS admission process.

 MASTER OF SCIENCE DEGREE REQUIREMENTS